-M390 fires very dark and is the material of choice for dark burning functional ware.
+M390 fires dark red and is the material of choice for dark burning functional ware.
 It contains more of our native Redstone material than any other body.
-It is one of several bodies that we process to 100 mesh particle size and is intended to produce ware with a clean, unblemished glaze surface.
+It is one of several bodies that we process to 60 mesh particle size and is intended to produce ware with a clean, unblemished glaze surface.

 M390 is very similar in composition to M350 and shares the very fine natural smooth character.
 It is however more plastic.
 Its darker color tends to limit it to specialized glaze effects.
 M390 contains 5 different clays, each of which is quite balanced on its own.

-M390 has high plasticity and feels slick.
-It generates significant slip during throwing.
+M390 has high plasticity and feels smooth (possible very slight tooth).
+It generates significant slip during throwing if too soft.
 Care and attention during drying are a must, especially with larger pieces, flat plates, shallow bowls, and sculptural ware.
-Make sure that the focus is on evenness of drying rather than speed.
+Put the focus is on evenness of drying rather than speed.
 If sections of a piece dry faster, then either slow these sections down or slow down the entire piece.
-If you need to attach pieces (i.e. handles) use slip with a low water content and apply as much pressure and lateral movement as possible during the joining process.

 M390 is a fairly high iron body and thus burns red to brown as it matures.
 At cone 3-4 it is a very warm toasty red.
 The red intensifies as it approaches cone 6 and turns brown by cone 7.
 We maintain the porosity at about 2.0% at cone 6 to hold onto the red color.
 We regard it as over-fired at cone 7 (although you might have success) but at cone 8 it will definitely be unstable (tending to bloat and warp).
 This instability occurs even though it has not reached zero porosity.